ibm-cloud-docs/satellite/locations.md

 <br />

 ## Setting up the {{site.data.keyword.satelliteshort}} control plane for the location
 {: #setup-control-plane}

 The location control plane runs resources that are managed by {{site.data.keyword.satelliteshort}} to help manage the hosts, clusters, and other resources that you attach to the location.
 {: shortdesc}

-To create the control plane, you must attach at least 3 compute hosts to your location that meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
+To create the control plane, you must attach compute hosts in groups of 3 to your location that meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
 The minimum of 3 hosts for the location control plane is for demonstration purposes.
 To continue to use the location for production workloads, [attach more hosts to the location control plane](#control-plane-scale) in multiples of 3, such as 6, 9, or 12 hosts.
 {: important}

 ### Setting up the control plane from the console